sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Running in Debug Mode does a few things:

 * Performs a count() after executing each processor.
-This makes it easier to track errors.
-It takes out Fire Insights' lazy execution from the picture.
+This makes it easier to debug and understand the pipeline.
+It takes out Fire Insights’ lazy execution from the picture.
 * Displays the number of records processed at each stage.
 * Displays more information for each SQL, etc., which are being executed.